neudecker-group/jedi/docsrc/index.rst

 Welcome to JEDI, the Judgement of Energy Distribution Analysis
 ========================================================================

 The JEDI (Judgement of Energy DIstribution) analysis is a quantum chemical analysis tool for the distribution of strain mechanically deformed systems.
 JEDI is implemented in Python.
-Currently, the main contributor to JEDI is the `AG Neudecker <https://www.uni-bremen.de/ag-neudecker/>`_ from the University of Bremen (https://www.uni-bremen.de/en/neudecker-group).
+Currently, the main contributor to JEDI is the `AG Neudecker <https://www.uni-bremen.de/en/neudecker-group>`_ from the University of Bremen.

 Introduction and Overview
 =========================